taswar/aws-ai-computer-vision-byod-workshop/README.md

 Upload the images one after the other to see if it can identify tr-flag logo.

-If the logo is detected, it will draw a bounding box around the logo.
-It will also show the confidence score under “Results”.
+If the logo is detected, it will draw a bounding box around the tr-flag.
+It will also show the confidence score under **“Results”.**

 Click on “Projects” to go back to main page.
 “Stop the model” once you’re done with testing.